Natalia Pavlovna Paley: Early life

 She was born as Countess Natalia Pavlovna von Hohenfelsen at her parents' home, 2 Avenue Victor Hugo (now 4 Avenue Robert Schuman), in Boulogne-sur-Seine, close to Paris, France, on 5 December 1905.
 She was the youngest child of Grand Duke Paul Alexandrovich of Russia and his morganatic second wife, Olga Valerianovna Karnovich, who was of Hungarian descent.

 Her parents had met in St. Petersburg in 1895 when Olga Karnovich was married to an officer, by whom she had three children.
 Grand Duke Paul already was the father of two; his first wife, Princess Alexandra of Greece, had died in childbirth.
 On 9 January 1897, Olga gave birth to a son, Vladimir, by Grand Duke Paul.
 Olga was granted a divorce from her husband and soon left Russia to marry Paul in Livorno, Italy, on 10 October 1902.
 Grand Duke Paul and Olga were still vacationing in Rome when they were forbidden to return to Russia by Paul's nephew, the reigning Tsar Nicholas II.

 Their daughter Irina was born on 21 December 1903.
-In 1904, Grand Duke Paul arranged through Prince Regent Leopold of Bavaria for his wife and their children to be granted the hereditary title of Count/Countess von Hohenfelsen, with a coat of arms.
+In 1904, Grand Duke Paul arranged through Luitpold, Prince Regent of Bavaria for his wife and their children to be granted the hereditary title of Count/Countess von Hohenfelsen, with a coat of arms.

-They settled in Paris and bought a house in Boulogne-sur-Seine that previously belonged to Princess Zenaide Ivanovna Youssoupoff.
+They settled in Paris and bought a house in Boulogne-sur-Seine that previously belonged to Princess Zinaida Yusupova.
 It was there that Natalia was born in 1905, completing their family.
-Paul and Olga employed a household staff of sixteen maids, gardeners, cooks, and tutors and were avid art and old porcelain collectors.
+Paul and Olga employed a household staff of sixteen maids, gardeners, cooks, and tutors, and were avid art and old porcelain collectors.
 Vladimir, Irina, and Natalia had a happy and privileged upbringing and, for a time, were utterly protected from the outside world.
 Though their parents had a busy social life, the children were very close to them, and they ate their meals together, an unusual custom for children of their time and station.
-On Sundays, the whole family would enter the Russian church on rue Daru, but they would only attend private mass with the priest who had christened Natalia.
+On Sundays, the whole family would enter the Alexander Nevsky Cathedral on Rue Daru, but they would only attend private mass with the priest who had christened Natalia.